Englefox/EngleEngine/README.md

-# EngleEngine
+# Game
+# Text based AVG game
-# This is the start of my own learning of implementing a whole 3D game engine
+# This project is based on a engine called KRKR
 # I am doing this for learning and for fun
-# This is not intended to be commercial
+# It is a memorial for my high school friends
+# I complete the part about game engine
+# My friend(ZIJIN CHEN) designs character,background and CGs